 by Ian Kluft

-But PDX is also a mixed-use civilian/military airport with the Portland Air National Guard Base on the south side of the airfield.
+- PDX is a mixed-use civilian/military airport with the Portland Air National Guard Base on the south side of the airfield.
 None of the Seattle-area airports is mixed-use.

 Another interesting aspect of Portland for aviation geeks is that it has a Boeing paint hangar.
-Of course, Seattle dominates that aspect because Boeing Commercial Airplanes has two major factories there: widebody jets at Everett's Paine Field (PAE) and narrowbody jets at Renton Municipal Airport (RNT).
+Of course, Seattle dominates that aspect because Boeing Commercial Airplanes has two major factories there: wide-body jets at Everett's Paine Field (PAE) and narrowbody jets at Renton Municipal Airport (RNT).
 Both those airports have paint hangars.
 But they aren't enough to keep up with current plane production.
-So some planes get flown out unpainted, with a green vinyl protective coating, to get painted at either Boeing Field (BFI) in Seattle or Portland PDX.
+So some planes get flown out unpainted, with a green vinyl protective coating, to get painted at either Boeing Field BFI, Portland PDX or Victorville VCV.
+Some airlines arrange their painting to be done at other airports.
 There is no Boeing paint hangar at Seattle-Tacoma SEA.
 So this adds to the interesting mix for planespotting in Portland.

 I've found that bicycling has advantages for planespotting at PDX Airport.
 Airports of course are busy places with limited parking.
 Some good spots at PDX are only easily accessible by bicycle.
 I'll share my experiences here on getting to the airport and where the viewing spots are.